CA-MERN/MERN-Part-A-Docs/README.md

 * Enjoys sharing and preparing meals.

 **Challenges**
-* Finds it difficult to create recipes
+* Finds it difficult to create recipes.
-* Has a limited food budget or limited access to ingredients
+* Has a limited food budget or limited access to ingredients.
-* Has an interest in cooking but limitations (eg budget, dietary restrictions, skill).
+* Has an interest in cooking but limitations (e.g. budget, dietary restrictions, skill).

 **Preferred Channels**
 * Follows celebrity chefs and food themed accounts on social media.